argoproj/argo-rollouts/docs/features/specification.md

       # Limits the number of old RS that can run at once before getting scaled
       # down.
 Defaults to nil
       scaleDownDelayRevisionLimit: 2

+      # Adds a delay before scaling down the p preview replicaset if update is
+      # aborted.
+Default is 0, meaning preview replicaset  are not scaled down.
+      AbortScaleDownDelaySeconds: 30

       # Anti Affinity configuration between desired and previous ReplicaSet.
       # Only one must be specified